 External data, as provided in this report, provide a snapshot of each company’s market reputation for comparative purposes.
 Respondents in the sample include consumers who have purchased from the company within the past year, which may include current customers as well as recent customers.

 3.3 About NICE Satmetrix

 NICE Satmetrix is the leading global provider of customer experience management software for companies who know that customer experience drives success.
-Our flagship product, Satmetrix NPX, delivers powerful, cost-effective customer experience management in a complete, always-on SaaS solution.
+Our flagship product, NICE Satmetrix, delivers powerful, cost-effective customer experience management in a complete, always-on SaaS solution.
 The world’s most forward-thinking companies choose NICE Satmetrix to help them build and manage customer experience programs that deliver bottom-line results.

 NICE Satmetrix draws on our ever-growing database of CX performance data – the world’s largest – to help guide the best practices built into our software and delivered through our customer success teams and our training courses.

 We are a part of NICE (Nasdaq:NICE), the worldwide leading provider of both cloud and on-premises enterprise software solutions, helping organizations of all sizes deliver better customer service, ensure compliance, combat fraud and safeguard citizens.
 Over 25,000 organizations in more than 150 countries, including over 85 of the Fortune 100 companies, are using NICE solutions.
 For more about NICE, visit www.nice.com.